The Guide to Smart Buildings

 Smart building IoT allows you to stop relying on assumptions and guesswork when making decisions.
 By collecting precision data and using technology to implement processes you can enjoy the following four benefits: saving costs, reducing energy consumption, improving efficiency and wellbeing.

-Not only can smart building IoT provide the advantages outlined above, but it can also facilitate maintenance predictions to stop unnecessary replacements and services.
+Not only can IoT solutions provide the advantages outlined above, but it can also facilitate maintenance predictions to stop unnecessary replacements and services.
 It can also provide you with a forecasted maintenance budget, rather than having a surprise system breakdown that isn’t planned into the budget for that month.

 As a facility or property manager, finding out how your building is being utilised by staff can help you make sure it runs more efficiently for your business and its staff.